JacobBonner/JenkinsTutorial/README.md

 In general, when retrieving information using the REST API, the URL format is `{YOUR_JENKINS_URL}/{RESOURCE_TYPE}/{RESOURCE_NAME}/api`, and if you want the data to be json it would be `{YOUR_JENKINS_URL}/{RESOURCE_TYPE}/{RESOURCE_NAME}/api/json`

 #### __Appending Arguments onto URLs__
-When you decide to add arguments onto the url for your request, you can do so by adding `?` at the end, and then add `&` between each argument that you use.
+When you decide to add arguments onto the url for your request, you can do so by adding `?` at the end, and then adding `&` between each argument that you use.
 Here are some examples of the arguments you can add:
 1. `pretty=true`
     - Returns the data in a readable, nicely formatted manner
 2. `tree=property1,property2,property3,...`